It's an enticing idea: Eat these vitamins, herbs, or specific foods, and your body will be better prepared to stave off

 You may also want to take a look at our Gut Health Guide which shows what foods you should eat to improve your gut function – which is one of the body's safety barriers against infection.

 Obesity leads to chronic low-grade inflammation which is known to impair the immune system.
 Being overweight can also lead to type 2 diabetes and lung and heart disease, which are conditions known to complicate infections.

 The good news is that losing just a small amount of weight - perhaps as little as 5% - significantly improves your health and your inflammation levels.

-Adults should get 150 minutes of moderate aerobic activity, like walking, gardening or cycling, per week.
-Or, if you can step up the pace a little, do 75 minutes of vigorous activity, like running or fast swimming, per week.
+Adults should get 150 minutes of moderate aerobic activity such as walking, gardening or cycling per week.
+Or, if you can step up the pace a little, do 75 minutes of vigorous activity such as running or fast swimming per week.

 If you're older and this amount of training seems insurmountable, some exercise is always better than no exercise.